Claiming Carer's Allowance in 4 Easy Steps

 Step 4

-If you are in employment, there may be additional benefits that you are entitled to.
+If you are currently working, there are specific thresholds and additional credits you may be entitled to.

 As carers, we often can find ourselves going round and round in circles trying to find the help we need, and most of us just do not have the time.
 Whether your looking for information on government grants, social workers, finding the right paid carer, or what sorts of funding we’re entitled to.